-The closedown and preparation of the financial statements have been undertaken by the CCs finance team.
+The closedown and preparation of the financial statements have been undertaken by the finance team.
 This brings back in-house the preparation of accounts when in the prior year the PCC and CC used the CIPFA Big Red Button and encountered difficulties.
 We understand that a manual process will be completed to ensure the accounts comply with the CIPFA Code of Practice.
 We identified risks that:

-- There is not sufficient capacity and resilience to meet the closedown timetable; - There is not adequate arrangements in place for management quality assurance and review of the financial statements and supporting working papers prior to audit; - A manual process could result in areas of non-compliance with the CIPFA Code or risk a material error or omission of key disclosures; and - There are delays or slippage in delivering data for analytics work or in providing good quality working papers and responses to our audit queries.
+- · There is not sufficient capacity and resilience to meet the closedown timetable; - There is not adequate arrangements in place for management quality assurance and review of the financial statements and supporting working papers prior to audit; and - There are delays or slippage in delivering data for analytics work or in providing good quality working papers and responses to our audit queries, which is exacerbated by the poor service performance being received from MFSS.